 Fast Fashion generates up to 92 billion tons of waste every year.
 This waste ends up in landfills and oceans and stays there for millennia without an established way to get disposed of.
 Fabric made up of synthetic material takes even longer to disintegrate, leaving microplastics in the ecosystem.
 Not to forget the essential raw materials consumed to produce the commodity.

 Every year, the industry wastes up to 71 trillion tons of freshwater.
 We have nations struggling to provide drinking water to their people.
 We have countries struggling to provide nourishment to their people.
 And yet, we have industries that thrive on unconscious consumption without taking any responsibility for the carbon footprint it is living.

 The nature of the relationship between supply and demand has grown exponentially.
 While we feed the harmful growth, industries do everything to capitalize on this growth.
 The fast fashion industry is making money off doing its bit of destroying the planet, and we are letting them do so by pouring our earned resources.
 We are paying them to do so, consciously or unconsciously.

 Exploiting cheap labor?

 As we pointed out at the beginning of this article, this industry thrives on the helpless labor in third-world countries, starting from the big brands to the not-so-known designers.
 They have their clothing lines made in developing countries of Asia.
 It is cheap, and due to poor environmental and labor laws, designers get away with the damage they have done.

 Is the change needed?

 We can change this.
 We have several local brands that provide clothing made up of natural materials.
-Clothes made of cotton; jute are more eco-friendly and better for the skin.
-You will be surprised to know that even banana leaves and bamboo is used to create fabric.
+Clothes made of cotton jute are more eco-friendly and better for the skin.
+You will be surprised to know that even banana leaves and bamboo are used to create fabric.